 The first step in calculating the understatement penalty is to determine the "shortfall".
-The shortfall is essentially the sum of the difference between the correct amount of tax and the tax that was reported by a taxpayer during a tax period.
+The shortfall is essentially the sum of the difference between the correct amount of tax and the tax based on the information that was disclosed by the taxpayer for that period.

-However, not all taxpayers are in a tax payable position as some taxpayers may, after to the correction of the understatement, have an assessed loss for the tax period resulting in no tax being payable (see 4.1.3).
-In such cases, the shortfall is determined in reference to the specific position of a taxpayer in the tax period in which an understatement is made.
+However, not all taxpayers are in a tax payable position as some taxpayers may, after the correction of the understatement, have an assessed loss for the tax period resulting in no tax being payable (see 4.1.3).
+In such cases, the shortfall is determined with reference to the specific position of a taxpayer in the tax period in which an understatement is made.